Erin Saunders| Faculty

 Erin Saunders recently earned degrees in Dance and Performance Studies and Arts Administration at Roger Williams University, where she trained with artists such as Christina Robson, Netta Yerushalmy, Ephrat Asherie, David Parker & The Bang Group, Hilary Easton, Sydney Skybetter, K.J.
 Holmes, Gary Shore, France Hunter, Cathy Nicoli, and Michael Bolger.
 In 2018, Erin performed at Tisch School of the Arts for choreographer Christina Robson, in a concert of works by the dancers of the Bill T. Jones/Arnie Zane Company.
 Erin has also performed at the Dance Complex, Green Street Studios, the Somerville Theatre, BU Dance Theater, Onstage Dance Company, and more.
 Her own choreography has been featured at Boston University during the American College Dance Conference as well as many performance venues throughout Boston.
 Erin spent a semester abroad training in London with Katie Lusby, Stephen Pelton, and Jorge Cercis and participated in training intensives of the Trisha Brown Dance Company, Pantos Project, and Urbanity Dance.
-Currently, Erin is a company dancer with Project31, a Co-Director for B-A-R Dance, and teaches at several studios in the Boston area.
+Erin serves as rehearsal director for Project31's professional dance company.

 Gelsey White| Photographer | Project31 Dancer